GD-1 and the Milky Way Starless Subhalos: Dynamical Interpretation

 \section{Dynamical Interpretation}

-It is well established that the velocity distribution of member stars of the GD-1 stream has wider wings than a Gaussian.
+{ The velocity distribution of the member stars of the GD-1 stream has wings wider than a Gaussian \citep{Malhan19,Ibata24,Valluri25}, although the result depends on accurately identifying stream members}.
 There are several ideas for the origin of the wings, aka cocoon, as considered in V25.
 This paper shows that stars can be perturbed into the wings through dynamical interactions with the starless subhalos present in the galactic halo.
 One consequence is that the overall velocity dispersion of the stream is then the total velocity spread, not the core velocity dispersion, which means that the blurring of the perturbations from individual sub-halos, that is gaps, is proportionally larger.
-The data are consistent with the larger velocity dispersion, dynamical heating view, but more data on more streams is important to bolster this view.
+The data are consistent with the larger velocity dispersion, dynamical heating view, but more data on more streams are important to bolster this view.

 A model of stream heating via subhalo stream crossings is developed in \citet{CA23,Carlberg24}.
 The impact approximation gives the velocity perturbations $\delta v(M)$ that a subhalo of mass $M$ causes in the stream.
 The velocity perturbations are treated as a random walk and summed over the mass spectrum of the subhalos to calculate a heating rate, $d \langle [\delta v(t)]^2 \rangle/dt$.
 The rate of encounters is steeply falling function of subhalo mass, $dN/dM \sim M^{-1.9}$ in CDM, with the encounters becoming less than one per 4~Gyr at a mass of $\sim 10^{7.5} M_\odot$, where the heating summed over masses is truncated.
-The heating is calculated for the region between 10 and 30 kpc over a stream length of 10 kpc, which is comparable to the length of the visible section of GD-1.
-The resulting CDM heating rate of Figure~\ref{fig_heating} is much higher at early times because there are far more subhalos then, a consequence of the Milky Way-like system having a declining accretion rate and no major mergers after 7 Gyr, and the development of a massive disk that causes approximately half of the subhalos in the inner region of the galaxy to dissolve relative to a no-disk halo \citep{CA23}.
+The heating rate calculation uses the impact approximation to calculate the velocity perturbations for the subhalos found in the cosmological n-body simulations between 10 and 30 kpc measured once per Gyr, for the $\simeq$300 \kms\ average encounter speed on a 10 kpc stream, as in \citet{Carlberg24}.
+The alternate approach of summing the $\delta v$ of individual encounters in the evolving potential model for the GD-1 stream gives a similar summed velocity dispersion of about 9 \kms.
+The CDM heating rate of Figure~\ref{fig_heating} is much higher at early times because there are far more subhalos then, a consequence of the Milky Way-like system having a declining accretion rate and no major mergers after 7 Gyr, and the development of a massive disk that causes approximately half of the subhalos in the inner region of the galaxy to dissolve relative to a no-disk halo \citep{Donghia10,GKBullock17,CA23}.